-- risk management, finance and internal controls. - Ethics Advisory Panel- to support the team in maintaining high ethical standards - programmes.
+- Audit and Risk Committee- to consider the annual audit and publication of annual Trust accounts, risk management, finance and internal controls. - Remuneration and Nominations- to consider all staff terms and conditions including performance management and pay, as well as future appointments to the Board and to senior posts. - Ethics Advisory Panel- to support the team in maintaining high ethical standards - Grants Committee- Makes decisions on the awarding of grants in respect of specified grant programmes.
 For 2023/24 these were - Covenant Fund: Force for Change - Armed Forces Families Fund: all grants programmes